softwarepub/hermes/docs/source/dev/start.md

 ## Verify tests can be run

 Tests are implemented using [pytest](https://pytest.org).

-You can generate coverage report using the `pytest-cov` plugin.
-Both tools are specified as development dependencies in the `pyproject.toml`.
+To run all tests, execute `pytest test/` within the activated `poetry` environment.

-To verify tests with an extensive HTML report run, execute:
+To create an extensive test coverage report in HTML, execute:

 ```shell
 poetry run pytest test --cov=hermes --cov-branch --cov-report=html --cov-report=term